EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

   ```
 attribute | meaning
 --------|---------------
-  path | It is a list of points sepereated with commas.
+  points | It is a list of points sepereated with commas.
 Each point must contain two numbers, an x coordinate and a y coordinate.
 So the list (0,0), (1,1) and (2,2) could be written: "0 0, 1 1, 2 2".
 The drawing then closes the path, so a final straight line would be drawn from (2,2) to (0,0).
  ![polygon](img/polygon.png)

-The path automatically returns to the first point for you at the end, creating a closed shape.
+>>**The path automatically returns to the first point for you at the end, creating a closed shape**.

 For example
 ```html